 Special Revenue Funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
 This classification includes the Student Activity, Cafeteria and Deferred Maintenance Funds.

 Capital Projects Funds are used to account for resources used for the acquisition or construction of capital facilities by the District.
-This classification includes the County School Facilities, Special Reserve for Capital Outlay and Capital Projects for Blended Component Units Funds.
+This classification includes the County School Facilities, and Special Reserve for Capital Outlay Funds.